Problem Child (TV series)

 Problem Child is an animated television series co-produced by Universal Cartoon Studios, D'Ocon Films Productions for season 1 and Lacewood Productions for season 2, and based on the Problem Child films.
 The series was first premiered on USA Network (part of the USA Cartoon Express block) in October 31, 1993 until the final episode's airing in December 4, 1994.
 A significant feature has Gilbert Gottfried reprising his role of Igor Peabody from the films; this makes him the only actor in every film in the series and the cartoon.

 Synopsis

-10-year-old Junior continues his not-so-evil and not-so-horrid adventures with his father Little Ben Healy (who is now a police officer) and his new friend, Cyndi in Toe Valley.
-Junior continues to make life miserable for those who get in his way like his principal Igor Peabody and Junior's grandfather Big Ben Healy with pranks and mischievous ideas.
+10-year-old Junior continues his not-so-evil and not-so-horrid adventures with his adoptive father Little Ben Healy (who is now a sheriff) and his new friend Cyndi in Toe Valley.
+Junior continues to make life miserable for uncaring people who get in his way like his principal Igor Peabody and Junior's grandfather Big Ben Healy with pranks and mischievous ideas.